oshai/kotlin-logging/ChangleLog.md

-# 1.2.2 (broken) / 1.3
+# 1.3

-* Changed artifactId and jar name from kotlin.logging to kotlin-logging
+* Changed artifactId and jar name from kotlin.logging to kotlin-logging and changed groupId to io.github.microutils
+* Moved the bintray path

 # 1.2.1